 Manitoba Pageant, September 1958, Volume 4, Number 1

-In 1877, a contractor named Joseph Whitehead purchased this engine and moved it on a Red River barge from Fisher's Landing, Minn., to St. Bonif ace, for the construction of the future Canadian Pacific Railway.
+In 1877, a contractor named Joseph Whitehead purchased this engine and moved it on a Red River barge from Fisher's Landing, Minnesota to St. Boniface, for the construction of the future Canadian Pacific Railway.

 Early in 1877, Whitehead had been given a Government contract and, having knowledge of the proposed visit of the Governor-General and Lady Dufferin, he extended an invitation to their Excellencies to take part in the ceremony of driving the first track spikes of the new branch at St. Boniface.
-He also invited the Countess to start the first engine but the locomotive did not reach Winnipeg from the U.S.A. until after the departure of the Vice-Regal couple on the steamer Minnesota on September 29.
+He also invited the Countess to start the first engine but the locomotive did not reach Winnipeg from the USA until after the departure of the Vice-Regal couple on the steamer Minnesota on 29 September.

 By that time the engine had reached Fisher's Landing and was available there for inspection by the Marquis and Lady Dufferin when they arrived on the southbound steamer.
 In this connection the Countess made the following record in her published diary: "Tuesday Oct.
 2nd.
 We went ashore and saw the engine No. 2 of the Canadian Pacific Railway; it is going to Winnipeg with a train of railway-trucks, and it is to be called the 'Lady Dufferin'."
 While the number of the locomotive was recorded in the diary as No. 2, at Fisher's Landing, the number was changed to No. 1, enroute, probably by contractor Whitehead, as it arrived in St. Boniface bearing the number 1.

 For the next few years the "Iron Countess" was used on various local and main line runs, including mountain service, west of Calgary.
-By 1897, the traffic called for heavier locomotives burning coal, and the Countess, which ,was a wood-burner, was sold to the Columbia River Lumber Co., Golden, B.C., for the sum of $1,000, to be used by them in switching service.
+By 1897, the traffic called for heavier locomotives burning coal, and the Countess, which was a wood-burner, was sold to the Columbia River Lumber Company at Golden, BC, for the sum of $1,000, to be used by them in switching service.

-Thirty-two years later, on September 9, 1942, nearly sixty-five years after her arrival in Manitoba, the twenty-five ton engine was moved across Higgins Avenue close to the station.
-There she now stands for all to see a picturesque reminder of those epic days, when Canadians thrust a railway across the West to bind the nation together.
+Thirty-two years later, on 9 September 1942, nearly sixty-five years after her arrival in Manitoba, the 25-ton engine was moved across Higgins Avenue close to the station.
+There she now stands for all to seea picturesque reminder of those epic days, when Canadians thrust a railway across the West to bind the nation together.